The best walks in Derbyshire and the Peak District

 Baslow to Chatsworth circular

-One of the best walks in the Peak District.
+One of the best walks in the White Peak, the limestone plateau that forms the central and southern part of the Peak District.
 This is a beautiful 10 mile walk taking in some incredible sights of the Peak District.
 There are stunning views – like this one from this rock and the view of the Chatsworth Estate from Hunting Tower – plus you get to walk back through Chatsworth along the river which is lovely on a warm day.
 There is even a waterfall at one point!

 Park in the Nether End car park in Baslow for this one and then head up the hill towards the Hunting Tower.
 The initial terrain is a little boggy, especially after rain, as it’s more woodland and then it opens up to beautiful views at the top.
 The Hunting Tower makes a great stop for a picnic.
 Once you’ve refuelled head down to Chatsworth (passing the waterfall on your way!) and then walk back to Baslow along the river.